apiato/documentation/docs/components/optional-components/middleware.md

 ├── Containers
 │   └── Section
 │       └── Container
-│           └── Middlewares
+│           └── Middleware
 │               ├── DemoMiddleware.php
 │               └── ...
 └── Ship
-    └── Middlewares
+    └── Middleware
         ├── AnotherMiddleware.php
         └── ...
 ```

 ## Code Example

-Middlewares are defined exactly as you would define them in Laravel.
+Middleware are defined exactly as you would define them in Laravel.